yudharisandy/LudoGame/README.md

 - Support for 2-4 players
 - Provide a simple graphical user interface to be played around
 - Support specific Ludo rules:
-    - Got number six: the same player holds
-    - Collision rule:
+    - Collision rule: Send totem back to home position.
-    - Specific path/route of play for each player
+    - Specific path/route of play for each player.

 ### Issues (To be solved soon)
-- Collision rule
+- Collision rule: Bug in older cell still have totem.
 - Got number six: the same player holds
 - No need to choose Totem if there is no totem OnPlay (dice != 6)